nschorgh/Planetary-Code-Collection/README.md

 ### Mars Subsurface Ice Model (MSIM)

 MSIM has moved to its own repository at https://github.com/nschorgh/MSIM and is no longer part of the Planetary-Code-Collection.
-In brief, MSIM contains:

-* Mars Thermal Model
-* Vapor Diffusion Model for Mars
-* Equilibrium Ice Table
-* Fast (asynchronously-coupled) Method for Subsurface Ice Dynamics

-However, the three-dimensional surface energy balance model for Mars is part of the Planetary-Code-Collection.
+In brief, MSIM contains a (semi-implicit) Mars thermal model, a vapor diffusion model for Mars, models for the equilibrium ice table, and implementations of a fast (asynchronously-coupled) method for subsurface ice dynamics on Mars.
+The three-dimensional surface energy balance model for Mars is still part of the Planetary-Code-Collection.

 ### Basic Thermal Model for Airless Bodies